Kovan Tax Law - Jason Kovan | Tax Attorney

 FAQ About IRS Audits, Tax Debt, and Tax Controversy

 Not every audit requires legal representation, but many do — especially if the amount at issue is significant, the IRS is requesting extensive records, or you are concerned about penalties or disputed positions.
-Speaking with an IRS audit attorney early can help you assess risk and avoid a response that weakens your position.
+Speaking with an tax attorney early can help you assess risk and avoid a response that weakens your position.

 Should I hire a tax attorney or CPA for an IRS dispute?